Kelly Craig

-Kelly Craig is a Canadian model and actress from originally from Alberta but spent most of her life in Montreal, Quebec.
+Kelly Craig is a model and actress.

 Best known for her work in modeling, she was featured in the April 2006 edition of Elle Canada and Elle Québec.

 Her first film role was as a stunt double for fellow model and actress Bridget Moynahan, in the 2000 film Coyote Ugly.
 However, her first character role was in the 2006 film adaptation of Frank Miller's 1998 graphic novel 300.

 In 300, she played the role of the Oracle, a young Spartan girl who was chosen for her beauty and is guarded by the old Ephors, being frequently molested by them.
 Her words, spoken in a trance, are interpreted by the corrupt priests as a message that the Gods do not want King Leonidas to break the Carneia and attack the Persians.
 Although she appears only briefly in the film, a still from the film of her in a state of trance is featured as the sole image on one of the film posters.